Israel's air force strikes deep inside Lebanon, killing 2 people, after Hezbollah downs a drone

 Lebanese security officials said Israel’s air force carried out three airstrikes on the outskirts of the village of Buday, near Baalbek, targeting a convoy of trucks.
 Buday is a Hezbollah stronghold.

-The airstrikes near Baalbek came hours after Hezbollah said its fighters on Monday shot down an Israeli drone over its stronghold in a province in southern Lebanon.
-Anotehr missile fired by Hezbollah toward the drone was intercepted by Israel, and landed near a synagogue in a town close to Nazareth in northern Israel.
+The airstrikes near Baalbek occurred less than two hours after Hezbollah said its fighters on Monday shot down an Israeli Elbit Hermes 450 drone over its stronghold in a province in southern Lebanon.
+Another missile fired by Hezbollah toward the drone was intercepted by Israel, and landed near a synagogue in a town close to Nazareth in northern Israel.
 There were no injuries or damage.

+The Israeli army said in a statement later in the day that its fighter jets struck sites used by Hezbollah in the eastern Bekaa Valley.
+It said they were in retaliation for Hezbollah's firing of a surface-to-air missile at the Israeli drone.

 Hezbollah has been exchanging fire with Israeli troops along the border since the Israel-Hamas broke on Oct.
 7.